lannonbr/AdventOfCode/README.md

 # AdventOfCode
 This is my solutions to the [AdventOfCode](http://adventofcode.com/) event.
+Through this, I am trying out different languages as the month goes along in addition to languages I already know.

+## List of new Languages
+* Nim
+* Julia

-Solutions:
+## Solutions:

 Here is a list of days, and languages I implemented them in